CESNET/eInfra-docs/docs.it4i/einfracz-migration.md

-# Migration of IT4I Accounts to e-INFRA CZ
+# Migration to e-INFRA CZ

 ## Introduction